GoogleChrome/lighthouse-ci/docs/configuration.md

   --maxAutodiscoverUrls      The maximum number of pages to collect when using the staticDistDir
                              option with no specified URL.
 Disable this limit by setting to 0.
                                                                                [number] [default: 5]
+  --staticDirFileDiscoveryDepth The maximum depth of nested folders Lighthouse will look into to discover
+                                URLs on a static file folder.
+                                                                               [number] [default: 2]
 ```

 #### `method`